 - All courses are offered on-line.
 On-campus visits are not required.

 - The online master's degrees in occupational safety management are open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The programs also are open to students in Canada (all provinces).
-The programs are closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+The programs are closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Graduates of this program are qualified to be specialists who have the expertise to: